ggonnella/textformats/manuals/TF-Spec_howto.md

     empty:  {"a": "z", "b": "z"}
 ```

-In case a data value has multiple textual representations, the
+In case a data value has multiple string representations, the
 canonical one must be specified, which is then used for encoding:
 ```YAML
   dict11: